 I grew up with a dramatic story in my brain, this story was given to me by adults and a little bit of my imagination.
-As a young teen, I thought that marijuana was a gateway drug that leads to the “high” (please be prepared for puns) likelihood of heavy cocaine and methamphetamine use.
+As a young teen, I thought that marijuana was a gateway drug that would lead to the high likelihood of heavy cocaine and methamphetamine use.
 Say no more, I was scared to try this mysterious plant.

 With all these amazing results, I started re-evaluating my once judgemental beliefs and started diving deeper into the literature and mechanism of action that cannabis has on the human body.
 As a nurse practitioner in Iowa, I have a DEA license and can prescribe narcotics in drug schedule 2, 3, 4, 5.
 No one is allowed to prescribe a scheduled 1 ‘drug’.
 A schedule 1 substances include heroin, LSD, Ecstasy, cannabis and more.
 An interesting observation I want to point out is that with the opioid epidemic that has been prominent over the past few years, researchers are starting to look at schedule 1 drugs as potential treatment options for a multitude of conditions, even LSD which has been undergoing research for treatment of anxiety and related conditions.

 When discussing medical marijuana it is important to understand the terminology used when describing this drug.
 One of the most common terms is CBD or CBD oil.
 CBD is an abbreviation for the word ‘cannabinoid’ and is found in the marijuana plant.
 CBD oil is made by extracting CBD from the cannabis plant, then diluting it with a carrier oil like coconut or hemp seed oil.